 Tracing is a great way for the non-dominant hand to stabilize a stencil or template.

-Depending on the size of the template and its position in front of the body during the task, it can also encourage crossing midline.
+Depending on the size of the template and its position in front of the child’s body during the task, tracing can also encourage crossing midline.

 # 4 Stringing and Lacing Coordination Activities

-Stringing beads or lacing cards encourages bilateral integration.
+Stringing beads and lacing cards are great bilateral activities.

 I like using number beads or letter beads to add a learning component.

-Lacing cards with string or pipe cleaner requires coordination of the hands and fingers.
+Lacing cards with string or pipe cleaner require coordination of the hands and fingers.

-For younger kids, pushing pipe cleaner or cotton balls through openings in cardboard or the lids of containers also works on strengthening.
-This is an easy way to work on matching.
+For younger kids, pushing pipe cleaner or cotton balls through colored openings in cardboard or the lids of spice containers is an easy way to work on matching.
+The pipe cleaner also works on pincer grasp strength and finger dexterity.

 # 5 Gross Motor / Large Movement Bilateral Coordination Activities

-Gross motor movements, or big movements with large muscle groups, activate more neurons in the brain.
+Gross motor activities activate the larger muscle groups, which in turn activate more neurons in the brain.

-Coordinating BIG muscles helps with coordination of smaller muscles in the hands.
-Kids need strong cores in order to use large movements (40 core exercises.)
+Coordinating the BIG muscles helps with coordination of smaller muscles in the hands.
+Kids need strong cores in order to use large movements in the body.
+(Check out these 40 core exercises.)

-Activities such as marching, skipping, riding a bike and crawling are great large (gross) motor bilateral coordination activities.
+Gross motor activities such as marching, skipping, riding a bike, and crawling are great gross motor bilateral coordination activities.

-On a playground, you can encourage climbing walls, climbing ladders or jungle gyms.
+On a playground, you can encourage climbing walls, climbing ladders, or navigating jungle gyms.

-In addition, monkey bars give great proprioceptive input (this link also contains another free printable with 25 proprioceptive brain break activities.)
-This input is calming and organizing for your high energy kiddos!
+In addition, monkey bars give great proprioceptive input (this link also contains a free printable with 25 proprioceptive brain break activities.)
+Proprioceptive input is calming and organizing for your high energy kids!

 As adults, we naturally want to help kids.
 However, helping too much can actually interfere with skill development.